Watermelon is the perfect summer fruit. There’s nothing better than eating a juicy watermelon on a hot day.

 A medically reviewed 2019 study found that eating chayote squash regularly reduced inflammation levels in overweight and obese adults.

 Looking for more articles on foods that people have questions about on a ketogenic diet?
-Check out our “is it keto” guides on blueberries, cherries, edamame, carrots, beets, honey, radishes, popcorn, quinoa and chickpeas.
+Check out our “is it keto” guides on blueberries, cherries, edamame, carrots, beets, honey, radishes, popcorn, quinoa, plantains, grapefruit and chickpeas.

 Final Thoughts On Is Watermelon Keto Friendly